zabertech/zaber-examples/examples/self_test_direct_encoder_stage/README.md

 Zaber stages with direct encoders allow the stage to report on its own performance.

-- `src/self_test_direct_encoder_stage/accuracy.py` allows a DE stage to test it's open loop accuracy or repeatability.
+- `src/self_test_direct_encoder_stage/accuracy.py` allows a direct encoder stage to test it's open loop accuracy or repeatability.
-- `src/self_test_direct_encoder_stage/settling_time.py` allows a DE stage to determine its move-and-settle time for a variety of settings and step sizes.
+- `src/self_test_direct_encoder_stage/settling_time.py` allows a direct encoder stage to determine its move-and-settle time for a variety of settings and step sizes.